 Tell me, what are your favorite things to in Boston?
 If you haven’t been there yet, what would you like to do there?

 Disclaimer: As a Women in Travel Summit attendee, I took the On Location Tours’ Boston TV & Movie Sites Tour for free and received a pretty rad swag bag.
-This tour normally costs $39.
+This post also contains some affiliate partner links.
+Booking a hotel or purchasing a product from one of these links — at no extra cost to you — helps to support this blog.
+I only share hotels and products I truly recommend and have or would stay at/use myself.
 As always, I strive to share accurate information and fair and honest opinions about my experience.
 I was not otherwise compensated for this post.